 Professor Ward started teaching at PLNU in 2008 and she became the Intramural Director in 2012, which provides activities, sports and leagues for over 500 students each semester.
 In the Kinesiology Department she introduces all of our incoming students to future healthcare professions in Orientation to Kinesiology (KIN1001 & KIN4084).
-Her research interests include the promotion of health and wellness, the impact of health and wellness courses on lifestyle choices, high intensity interval training, and the "why" behind the many choices we make.
+Her research interests include the promotion of health and wellness, exercise motivation, the impact of health and wellness courses on lifestyle choices, high intensity interval training, and the "why" behind the many choices we make.
 Prior to becoming a faculty member at PLNU she taught at an international school in Kampala, Uganda for 1 school year, where she continued to develop her passion for international cultures.
 She then taught at a K-8 school while completing her graduate work.
 She and her husband are active in their community and at Ebenezer Church in Linda Vista.
 They have 2 biological children and are a foster family.

 - Ph.D.
 Health Science, degree expected 2024, Specialty Track--Health Promotion & Wellness, Rocky Mountain University of Health Professions